Simultaneous shape and topology optimization of wings: Physical response

 \subsection{Load transfer scheme}

 The pressure loads obtained in the panel method are transferred to the nodes belonging to the finite elements, which are intersected by the wing geometry.
 The process is visualized in \cref{fig:presmap}.
 The area of the panel $j$ inside the finite element $i$ is computed.
-The pressure contributions of the wing panel $j$ on the finite element $i$ can then be projected to the corresponding finite element nodes using the outward pointing normal of the wing panel $j$, $\mathbf{n}_j$, as shown in \cref{fig:panel}, and the shape functions of the finite element $i$ at the center of the intersection of the element with panel $j$, $\mathbf{N}_{i\cap j}$, as well as the intersection area between the panel $j$ and element $i$, $A_{i\cap j}$:
+The pressure contributions of the wing panel $j$ on the finite element $i$ can then be projected to the corresponding finite element nodes using the outward pointing normal of the wing panel $j$, $\mathbf{n}_j$, as shown in \cref{fig:panel}, and the area of the panel inside the element $i$, $A_{i\cap j}$.
+The force of the panel acting on the element is then projected to the nodes of the element by multiplying the resulting force with the shape functions of the finite element, evaluated at the center of the intersection of the panel and the element, $\mathbf{N}_{i\cap j}$:

 This results in loads being placed on all nodes connected to an element that is intersected by the wing geometry, as seen in the sketch from \cref{fig:presmap}.
 Hence, a wing skin thickness of at least two elements should be chosen, to ensure that loads are transferred to solid elements.
 It should further be noted that gravity is not considered in the finite element model.
 This means that the design does not benefit from load alleviation.